springdevs/wc-essential-addons/readme.txt

 == Description ==

   Missing Addons for WooCommerce is the single plugin you will ever need to operate your WooCommerce powered website.
-It was all the powerful features such as [advanced coupon management](https://springdevs.com/features/woocommerce-advanced-coupon/), [product subscriptions](https://springdevs.com/features/woocommerce-subscription/), [product and service booking](https://springdevs.com/features/woocommerce-booking/), [Google map](https://springdevs.com/features/woocommerce-google-map/), [Product FAQ](https://springdevs.com/features/woocommerce-product-faq/), and many more modules coming by the end of this year!
+It was all the powerful features such as [advanced coupon management](https://springdevs.com/features/woocommerce-advanced-coupon/), [product subscriptions](https://springdevs.com/features/woocommerce-subscription/), [product and service booking](https://springdevs.com/features/woocommerce-booking/), [Google map](https://springdevs.com/features/woocommerce-google-map/), [Product FAQ](https://springdevs.com/features/woocommerce-product-faq/), [PDF Invoices & Packing Slips](https://springdevs.com/features/pdf-invoice-packing-slips/), [Bulk Products Selling ](https://springdevs.com/features/bulk-product-selling/),[Tutor LMS Subscription](https://springdevs.com/features/tutor-lms-subscription/),   and many more modules coming by the end of this year!

 = 🚀 Optimized for Speed and Performance =
 All of the features are developed following PHP, WordPress, and WooCommerce standards to ensure the best performance and give you the best experience.

 = 🕵🏽‍♂️ Dedicated Research and Development Team =